lmaosad/kali-warp-gateway/README.md

 Give your old hardware a powerful second life!
 This project demonstrates how to upcycle **any old PC, laptop, mini-PC, or Raspberry Pi** into a dedicated, hardware-level **Security & VPN Gateway** using **Kali Linux** and **Cloudflare WARP**.

-By placing this gateway machine between your main work/gaming PC and the internet, all outbound network traffic gets transparently routed, encrypted, and protected via Cloudflare WARP with zero performance-robbing routing loops or packet drops.
+By placing this gateway machine between your main work/gaming PC (or entire home subnet) and the internet, all outbound network traffic gets transparently routed, encrypted, and protected via Cloudflare WARP with zero performance-robbing routing loops or packet drops.

 ---